 Most software development companies sooner or later face the challenge of hiring personnel.
 At the startup stage, the company needs professional developers to kick off.
-A more established company may need to extend the team for various reasons – embarking on a new project or enhancing its line of products.
+A more established company may need to extend the software development team for various reasons – embarking on a new project or enhancing its line of products.
 The product may become too large and complex and require more people to maintain.
 Or, the business needs may demand including new features for which some special skills are needed.

 Anyway, there will be the day when the company decides to put up the “Help Wanted!” sign.
 Naturally, you should begin with deciding which hiring model suits you best.
 Gladly, we now live in the age when there are other ways of hiring people besides having them come to the office five days a week.